idaholab/moose/modules/doc/content/ncrc/ncrc_local_binary.md

 Once your NCRC application is installed, you have access to use said binary and/or view the documentation.

 !alert note
 Where applicable, you only need to activate the environment once.
-Each example below assume the environment has not yet been activated.
+Each example below assumes the environment has not yet been activated.

 ##### Running Tests